dsanson/dsanson.github.com/cv.markdown

     Defense of Anti-Realism about Fictional Objects*, 2012
 -   Eric Carter, *Objectivity and Communication*, 2011
 -   Vassilis Tsompanidis, *Tensed Belief* (UC Santa Barbara), 2010
--   Wesley Cray, on the inconstancy of *de re* modal attributions, in progress
+-   Wesley Cray, *Modal Inconstancy: How Our Interests Influence How Things Could Be*, 2012
 -   Scott Brown, on essence, modality, and the limits of contingency, in progress
--   James McGlothlin, on logical truth and god, in progress

 Graduate Qualifying Exam Committee Member (at OSU)
 -----------------------------------------